-Fronting the band is Portland, Oregon’s Colleen Raney, a gifted traditional singer who just released her fourth album, titled “Here This is Home.”
+Fronting the band is Portland, Oregon’s Colleen Raney, a gifted traditional singer who recently released her fourth album, titled “Here This is Home.”
 Colleen’s open-minded and warm-hearted approach to her repertoire was instilled by Seattle’s celebrated Raney Family, where she grew up steeped in step-dancing and song.
 She breathes new life into the old tunes, finding facets in the music that haven’t been heard before and performing in the company of gifted friends who illustrate both the most delicate and upbeat aspects of her winning style.
 It’s earned her a following among longtime adherents of Celtic music as well as younger fans who are new to the genre.

 John Weed and Stuart Mason are members of Molly’s Revenge, a dynamic, acoustic Celtic band known for its unique and infectious enthusiasm.
 Molly’s Revenge has performed at many of the top folk festivals and performing arts events in the USA, and prestigious events in Australia, Scotland, and China.
 They have released 11 albums and appeared on stage with John Doyle, Liz Carroll, Aaron Jones, and other top Celtic artists.
 “There is an engaging freshness and yet an impressive maturity in their playing,” said National Heritage Award recipient Mick Moloney.